VWS-Python/vws-python-mock/docs/source/ci-setup.rst

 To avoid hitting request quotas and to avoid conflicts when running multiple tests in parallel, we use multiple target databases.

-Travis builds use a different credentials file depending on the build number.
+CI builds use a different credentials file depending on the build configuration.
-For example, build ``2045.1`` will use a different credentials file to build ``2045.2``.
 This should avoid conflicts, but in theory the same credentials file may be run across two Pull Request builds.
 This may cause errors.